Ohio police save baby from hot car after mom locked herself out

 The temperature in Euclid that day was 85 degrees and it got to be more than 100 degrees inside the car, FOX 8 reported.

-Once officers got the door open, a tearful Nicki can be seen holding her baby while an officer cooled Sanaiya down with a frozen water bottle her mother always keeps inside the car on hot days.
+Once officers got the door open, a tearful Nicki could be seen on the video holding her baby while an officer cooled Sanaiya down with a frozen water bottle her mother always keeps inside the car on hot days.

 "This officer knew exactly what to do to help out.
 Those precious moments before EMS could get there," Cpt.
 Mitch Houser told the station.